-NOTE: Tank and piping system installation practices and procedures described in the following codes may be used to comply with the requirements of 135.3(1)"d": American Petroleum Institute Publication 1615, "Installation of Underground Petroleum Storage System"; Petroleum Equipment Institute Publication RP100, "Recommended Practices for Installation of Underground Liquid Storage Systems"; or American National Standards Institute Standard 831.4, "Liquid Petroleum Transportation Piping System."
+NOTE: Tank and piping system installation practices and procedures described in the following codes may be used to comply with the requirements of 135.3(1)"d": American Petroleum Institute Publication 1615, "Installation of Underground Petroleum Storage System"; Petroleum Equipment Institute Publication RP100, "Recommended Practices for Installation of Underground Liquid Storage Systems"; or American National Standards Institute Standard 831.3, "Petroleum Refinery Piping," and American National Standards Institute Standard 831.4, "Liquid Petroleum Transportation Piping System."

-e.
+- e.
 Certification of installation.
-All owners and operators must ensure that one or more of the following methods of certification, testing, or inspection is used to demonstrate compliance with paragraph "d" of this subrule by providing a certification of compliance on the UST notification form in accordance with 135.3(3).

-(1) The installer has been certified by the tank and piping manufacturers; or

-(2) The installer has been certified or licensed by the department as provided in 567-Chapter 134, Part C; or

-(3) The installation has been inspected and certified by a registered professional engineer with education and experience in UST system installation; or

-(4) The installation has been inspected and approved by an inspector certified or licensed by the Iowa comprehensive petroleum underground storage tank fund board; or

-(5) All work listed in the manufacturer's installation checklists has been completed; or a.
-Alternatives allowed.
-Not later than December 22, 1998, all existing UST systems must comply with one of the following requirements:

-(6) The owner and operator have complied with another method for ensuring compliance with paragraph "d" that is determined by the department to be no less protective of human health and the environment.
+All owners and operators must ensure that one or more of the following methods of certification, testing, or inspection is used to demonstrate compliance with paragraph "d" of this subrule by providing a certification of compliance on the UST notification form in accordance with 135.3(3). - (1) The installer has been certified by the tank and piping manufacturers; or - (2) The installer has been certified or licensed by the department as provided in 567-Chapter 134, Part C; or - (3) The installation has been inspected and certified by a registered professional engineer with education and experience in UST system installation; or - (4) The installation has been inspected and approved by an inspector certified or licensed by the Iowa comprehensive petroleum underground storage tank fund board; or - (5) All work listed in the manufacturer's installation checklists has been completed; or - (6) The owner and operator have complied with another method for ensuring compliance with paragraph "d" that is determined by the department to be no less protective of human health and the environment.